dipit099/MatchingPuzzles-iGraphics_Project-L1T1/README.md

      Open the folder in VS Code

 5. **Run the Project:**
-   Open the iMain.cpp file and use command "Ctrl+Shift+B" and enjoy playing the Matching Puzzles game!
+   Open the iMain.cpp file and use command "Ctrl+Shift+B" OR open iMain.exe file and enjoy playing the Matching Puzzles game!
    ```bash
    Ctrl+Shift+B
    ```